 In China gaming is viewed in a very popular light, even for luxury brands.
 It is not just a mass-market approach but a key way to engage with wealthy consumers.

 The game created was a relatively simple character-based, 2D adventure where the ‘Royal character’ had to pick up points and different value item coins along the way.
 The aesthetic of the background was luxurious and set in the Palace of Versailles itself.
 It was a multi-player game with users competing for the highest score.
 Before playing, the brand’s story and promotional content were displayed for users.
 In effect, the game became a platform for the brand’s communication and story-telling strategy.

 Crafting the right story for PDV and linking this with a popular multi-player game created a buzz in just two weeks.
 More than 50 articles were written about the game with 200 game users in a single day.
 This attracted the attention of a Fashion Video Channel ‘Fashion Xi’ which reported on the event.
 The video they produced received 1.72 million views.

-We look to form long term partnerships with serious projects.
-If you have concept for the Chinese market please contact us and one of our market experts will be in touch.
+We look to form long-term partnerships with serious projects.
+If you have a concept for the Chinese market please contact us and one of our market experts will be in touch.